kserve/website/docs/modelserving/explainer/aix/mnist/aix.md

 # Using AIX to get explanations for MNIST classifications

-This is an example of how to explain model predictions using [AI Explainability 360 (AIX360)](https://ai-explainability-360.org/) on KFServing.
+This is an example of how to explain model predictions using [AI Explainability 360 (AIX360)](https://ai-explainability-360.org/) on KServe.
 We will be using mnist dataset for handwritten digits for this model and explain how the model decides the predicted results.

 To deploy the inferenceservice with v1beta1 API